ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Overnight</h3>Partly cloudy.
+         <h3>Overnight</h3>Patchy fog.
+Partly cloudy.
 Low around 69, with temperatures rising to around 71 overnight.
 North northwest wind around 1 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
+         <h3>Monday</h3>Patchy fog before 8am, then a chance of rain showers between 10am and 1pm, then a chance of showers and thunderstorms between
-         <h3>Monday</h3>Mostly sunny, with a high near 86.
+         1pm and 4pm, then a chance of showers and thunderstorms.
+Mostly sunny, with a high near 86.
 North wind 1 to 6 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Monday Night</h3>Partly cloudy.
+         <h3>Monday Night</h3>A chance of showers and thunderstorms before 10pm.
+Partly cloudy.
 Low around 70, with temperatures rising to around 72 overnight.
          North wind 1 to 6 mph.
-Chance of precipitation
+Chance of precipitation is 30%.<br></div>
-         is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tuesday</h3>A chance of showers and thunderstorms after 1pm.
+         <h3>Tuesday</h3>A slight chance of showers and thunderstorms between 10am and noon, then a chance of showers and thunderstorms between noon
+         and 1pm, then a chance of showers and thunderstorms.
 Mostly sunny, with a high near 86.
 North wind 1 to 5 mph.
-Chance of precipitation
+Chance of precipitation is 30%.<br></div>
-         is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tuesday Night</h3>A chance of showers and thunderstorms before 7pm.
+         <h3>Tuesday Night</h3>A chance of showers and thunderstorms before 1am.
 Mostly clear, with a low around 70.
 North northeast wind 0 to 3 mph.
 Chance
          of precipitation is 30%.<br></div>
    </p>
    <p>